The Quick Version

 • Does this match our established voice and strategic positioning?

-"The best messaging frameworks do not standardize what you say.
-They systematize how you adapt what you say to who is listening."
+"The best content frameworks don't standardize what you say.
+They systematize how you adapt what you say to who's reading."

-Once you have this framework defined, the next step is establishing a baseline — running your current key messages through analysis to see where you stand today.
+Once you've defined the framework, the next step is establishing a baseline: running your current marketing content through analysis to see where you actually stand.

 Establish your baseline.
-See how your current messaging scores across personality, engagement, clarity, and autonomy — with specific recommendations for each gap.
+See how your current content scores across personality, engagement, clarity, and autonomy, with specific recommendations for each gap.

-Individual contributors benefit from message intelligence.
-But the real shift happens when a team starts thinking in terms of personality coverage together.
+Individual writers benefit from content intelligence.
+But the real shift happens when a whole marketing team starts thinking in terms of audience personality coverage.

 What changes at the team level

-Every team has natural communication strengths — and blind spots.
-One rep writes vivid, big-picture emails that land beautifully with visionary buyers.
-Another writes tight, data-driven follow-ups that close analytical prospects.
+Every team has natural communication strengths and blind spots.
+One writer creates vivid, big-picture copy that resonates with visionary readers.
+Another writes tight, data-driven content that converts analytical segments.
 Neither is wrong.
-But each is leaving deals on the table with the personality types they do not naturally reach.
+But each consistently misses the audience segments they don't naturally reach.

-Message intelligence makes these patterns visible without making anyone feel singled out.
-Instead of vague coaching ("try to be more consultative"), you get specific, actionable feedback: "Your emails score strong on Openness and Extraversion.
-Adding one data point and a risk-reduction sentence would pick up Conscientiousness and Neuroticism readers — that is roughly 40% more of your pipeline."
+Content intelligence makes these patterns visible without singling anyone out.
+Instead of vague feedback ("this feels too salesy"), you get specific direction: "This page scores strong on Openness and Extraversion.
+Adding one data point and a risk-reduction sentence would reach Conscientiousness and Neuroticism readers.
+That's roughly 40% more of your target market."

 Practical team applications

-• Spot the team-wide blind spot.
-Startup teams often default to high-Openness language across the board: "disruptive," "reimagine," "game-changing."
-That is a team pattern, not an individual failure.
-One coaching session on adding evidence and safety language can shift the entire team's coverage.
+• Spot the brand-wide blind spot.
+B2B marketing teams often default to high-Openness language across the board: "transform," "disruptive," "the future of."
+That's a brand pattern, not a single writer's failure.
+One calibration session on adding evidence and implementation language can shift coverage across the entire content library.

-• Onboard new reps faster.
-Instead of months of shadowing to absorb an intuitive communication style, new reps get objective feedback on their first drafts.
+• Onboard new writers faster.
+Instead of months of reviewing drafts and giving subjective feedback, new writers get objective scores on their first content pieces.
 They learn what "effective" means in measurable terms from day one.

-• Keep everyone's voice.
-The goal is not to make everyone write the same way.
-It is to give each person the awareness to broaden their range while keeping the authentic style that makes their best messages work.
+• Maintain each writer's voice.
+The goal isn't to make everyone write the same way.
+It's to give each person the awareness to broaden their audience reach while keeping the authentic style that makes their best content work.

-For detailed use cases across sales, marketing, and leadership roles, see our use cases page.
+For detailed use cases across content, demand gen, and product marketing roles, see our use cases page.

-Before sending any important B2B message, run through this checklist:
+Before publishing any important marketing content, run through this checklist:

 1. Personality check: Which personality type would find this compelling?
 Which would not?
-Can you add one element for a missing type?
+Can you add one element for a missing segment?

-2. Evidence check: For every claim, is there supporting evidence in the same message?
-Vague claims without proof create "strategic clarity gaps" that erode trust.
+2. Evidence check: For every claim, is there supporting evidence in the same piece?
+Vague claims without proof create "strategic clarity gaps" that erode trust with analytical readers.

-3. Pressure check: Read the message as a skeptical buyer.
-Does anything feel pushy?
+3. Pressure check: Read the content as a skeptical reader.
+Does anything feel pushy or hype-heavy?
 Urgency is fine.
-Manipulation is not.
+Manipulation isn't.
 Remove language that undermines the reader's ability to make an informed decision.

-4. Coverage estimate: Roughly, what percentage of your target audience would this resonate with?
-If it is below 50%, adapt before sending.
+4. Coverage estimate: Roughly, what percentage of your target audience would this connect with?
+If it's below 50%, adapt before publishing.

-The manual checklist works well for your highest-stakes sends.
-For scaling message intelligence across a team or running it on every outbound sequence, COS automates the same analysis.
-Paste any B2B content — emails, landing pages, pitch decks, LinkedIn messages — and get a complete breakdown across all four dimensions.
+The manual checklist works well for your highest-stakes content.
+For scaling content intelligence across a team or running it on every campaign asset, COS automates the same analysis.
+Paste any marketing content (landing pages, email campaigns, blog posts, LinkedIn content, pitch decks) and get a complete breakdown across all four dimensions in about 60 seconds.
+For a deeper look at how this works as a measurement layer, see predictive copy scoring.

-The analysis surfaces which personality types you reach, which engagement triggers you activate, whether your claims and evidence align, and whether your tone builds trust or triggers resistance.
-Each gap comes with a specific language recommendation — not "be more persuasive" but "add a data point in paragraph two to pick up Conscientiousness readers."
+You'll see which personality types you reach, which engagement triggers you activate, whether your claims and evidence align, and whether your tone builds trust or triggers resistance.
+Each gap comes with a specific language recommendation — not "be more persuasive" but "add a data point in paragraph two to reach Conscientiousness readers."

 Start Small

-You do not need to analyze every email.
-Start with your highest-value communications: the cold email sequence that opens deals, the landing page that captures leads, the proposal template that closes them.
-Optimize the messages that matter most, then expand.
+You don't need to analyze every piece of content.
+Start with your highest-value assets: the homepage that establishes your brand, the landing page that captures leads, the email sequence that converts them.
+Fix the content that matters most, then expand.

 Frequently Asked Questions

-Message intelligence is the practice of analyzing business communications before sending to predict how they will be received.
-Unlike grammar checking or readability scoring, message intelligence evaluates psychological effectiveness — whether your message will resonate with your audience's personality type, trigger the right emotional responses, maintain strategic coherence, and respect buyer autonomy.
+Content intelligence is the practice of analyzing marketing content before you publish to predict how it will be received.
+Unlike grammar checking or readability scoring, content intelligence evaluates psychological effectiveness: whether your content will connect with your audience's personality type, trigger the right emotional responses, maintain strategic coherence, and build trust rather than resistance.

-How is a message analyzer different from Grammarly or ChatGPT? +
+How is a content analyzer different from Grammarly or ChatGPT? +

 Grammarly checks whether your writing is correct (grammar, spelling, clarity).
 ChatGPT can generate or rewrite content.
-A message analyzer like COS evaluates whether your writing is effective — whether it will psychologically resonate with your target audience.
-You can have a grammatically perfect email that scores 2/10 on personality coverage because it only speaks to one buyer type.
+A content analyzer like COS evaluates whether your writing is effective — whether it will psychologically connect with your target audience.
+You can have a grammatically perfect landing page that scores 2/10 on personality coverage because it only speaks to one audience segment.
 These are complementary tools solving different problems.

-Can message intelligence work for emails, landing pages, and sales decks? +
+Can content intelligence work for landing pages, emails, and social content? +

 Yes.
-Message intelligence applies to any written business communication.
-Cold emails, follow-up sequences, landing page copy, pitch decks, LinkedIn messages, proposal documents, and even internal communications all benefit from pre-send analysis.
-The psychological principles are the same — different formats just have different constraints (length, formality, platform norms) that affect how you apply the insights.
+Content intelligence applies to any written marketing content.
+Landing pages, email campaigns, blog posts, LinkedIn content, pitch decks, and ad copy all benefit from pre-publish analysis.
+The psychological principles are the same; different formats just have different constraints (length, formality, platform norms) that affect how you apply the insights.

-Paste any B2B content — email, landing page, pitch deck.
+Paste any marketing content: landing page, email, blog post, pitch deck.
 Get a complete analysis across personality, engagement, clarity, and autonomy in 60 seconds.

 No credit card required • Your content stays private • 60-second analysis